TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-20.png)

-Let’s take one last example.
+Let's take one last example.
 I will take the configuration activity as it shows a range of interesting events.
 As usual, I started with a bar chart as it lets me see the activity name.
 We can see that changes in global settings dominate the result.

 ![](4.5.2-fig-21.png)

-We already know how to filter it, so I’ll show you another way.
+We already know how to filter it, so I'll show you another way.
 Go to the Event Types.
-You’ll see the log entries grouped by type of events.
+You'll see the log entries grouped by type of events.
 To filter out, simply click on the **X** icon.

 ![](4.5.2-fig-22.png)

 Once filtered out, the following is what I get.
-Let us know if there are events that you need to be logged that’s not trapped.
+Let us know if there are events that you need to be logged that's not trapped.

 ![](4.5.2-fig-23.png)